-- (5) When an application for a minor modification to a (major) special management area use permit is submitted, there shall be a fee of \$200.00. - When an application for a (major) special management area use permit or minor permit, or a minor modification thereto, or a related environmental assessment or impact statement, is submitted for processing, there will be a nonrefundable application review fee to determine whether the application is complete or incomplete, as follows: - (i) Applications with a fee of \$2,400.00 or more [shall] will have an application review fee of \$400.00; - (ii) Applications with a fee of \$1,200.00 will have an application review fee of \$200.00; and - (iii) Applications with a fee of \$200.00 will have an application review fee of \$100.00.
+- (5) When an application for a minor modification to a (major) special management area use permit is submitted, the application fee will be \$200.00. - (6) When an application for a (major) special management area use permit or minor permit, or a minor modification thereto, or a related environmental assessment or impact statement, is submitted for processing, there will be a nonrefundable application review fee to determine whether the application is complete or incomplete, as follows: - (A) Applications with a fee of \$2,400.00 or more will have an application review fee of \$400.00; - (B) Applications with a fee of \$1,200.00 will have an application review fee of \$200.00; and - (C) Applications with a fee of \$200.00 will have an application review fee of \$100.00.

-When an application under this section has been accepted by the department for processing, the application review fee for the submitted application shall be counted as partial payment towards the total application fee for that submittal.
+When an application under this section has been accepted by the department of planning and permitting for processing, the application review fee for the submitted application will be counted as partial payment towards the total application fee for that submittal.